BasementKrew/revelation.io/_posts/2014-06-30-golang-builtin.markdown

     goto ret;
 ```

 The above code is a chunk from `gc` `typecheck.c`.
 This simply does some type checking and does the symbol substitution of the Go `append` method into the OAPPEND symbol for `gc`.
-Once the symbol replacement is replaced and got through the type checking the appropriate runtime function is called for the OAPPEND symbol.
-If we take a look at `walk.c` in `gc`.
+Once the symbol replacement is replaced and gets through the type checking, the appropriate runtime function is called for the OAPPEND symbol.
+Next we take a look at `walk.c` in `gc`.

 ```cpp